or send an e-mail to firstname.lastname@example.org

 Hold your phone close to the payment terminal for a few seconds.
 For purchases up to 25 euros, just wake your phone.
 You can make three consecutive payments that way.
 Need to pay more than 25 euros?
 Unlock your phone with your PIN, password, swipe pattern or fingerprint.
 You know you’ve paid once your phone pings or vibrates.
 The payment terminal will also show you that you’ve paid.

-Call Card Stop right away on +32 70 344 344 (0.30 euros a minute) to block your bank card.
+Block your bank card with KBC Mobile or call Card Stop on 070 344 344 (0.30 euros a minute).
 This also blocks your virtual card in Google Pay and means that no-one can make payments using your smartphone.

 You will have to add your new bank card details again in Google Pay.